google/fonts/README.md

 Most of all: Enjoy the fonts!

-##How to use Google Fonts on you website
+##How to use Google Fonts on your website locally
 There are two types of doing it: using the google API fonts directly or using google font downloading it.

 Let's make an example using the Antonio Font downloading the Font.